Menu

 Intent

-• We want our pupils to “Spark the flame, light up the world” by becoming leaders and making a difference (Christian Ethos and courageous advocacy)
+• We want our pupils to “Spark the flame, light up the world” by becoming leaders and making a difference.

 • We want our pupils to learn how to be happier, healthier and safer, with a good understanding of contributing factors to their personal, social, emotional and economic well-being and the impact that they can have on others, both locally and globally.